serverless/blog/posts/2017-11-14-abcs-of-iam-permissions.md

 > Check out a video to create a user with Administrator Access [here](https://www.youtube.com/watch?v=KngM5bfpttA).

-- **Slow but safe:** With security, you generally want to follow the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).
+- **Slow but safe:** If you're using Serverless in production, you'll want more tightly-scoped permissions.
+With security, you generally want to follow the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).
 For AWS, this means your Serverless IAM user shouldn't have the ability to alter the Lambda functions and resources of other services in your AWS account.
 This can be quite difficult but is worth the added security, particularly in a production account.

-One of our community members has contribued a [Yeoman generator template](https://github.com/dancrumb/generator-serverless-policy).
+One of our community members has contributed a [Yeoman generator template](https://github.com/dancrumb/generator-serverless-policy).
 This generator makes it much easier to create a narrow IAM policy template that will cover many Serverless use cases.

 To use it, first install Yeoman and the `serverless-policy` generator: